Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_defeaturing 3D Model Defeaturing

 The Open CASCADE Technology Defeaturing algorithm is intended for removal of the unwanted parts or features from the model.
-These parts could be the holes, protrusions, gaps, chamfers, fillets etc.
+These parts can be holes, protrusions, gaps, chamfers, fillets, etc.

-Feature detection is not performed, and all features desired for removal should be defined by the user.
+Feature detection is not performed, and all features to be removed should be defined by the user.
 The input shape is not modified during Defeaturing, the new shape is built in the result.

 On the API level the Defeaturing algorithm is implemented in the *BRepAlgoAPI_Defeaturing* class.
-On the input the algorithm accepts the shape to remove the features from and the features (one or many) to remove from the shape.
+At input the algorithm accepts the shape to remove the features from and the features (one or many) to be removed from the shape.
-Currently, the input shape should either be SOLID, or COMPSOLID, or COMPOUND of SOLIDs.
+Currently, the input shape should be either SOLID, or COMPSOLID, or COMPOUND of SOLIDs.
-The features to remove are the sets of faces forming the features.
-It does not matter how the feature faces are given.
-It could be the separate faces or the collections of them.
-The faces should belong to the initial shape, and those that do not belong will be ignored.
+The features to be removed are defined by the sets of faces forming them.
+It does not matter how the feature faces are given: as separate faces or their collections.
+The faces should belong to the initial shape, else they are ignored.

 The actual features removal is performed by the low-level *BOPAlgo_RemoveFeatures* algorithm.
-On the API level, all the inputs are passed into the tool and the method *BOPAlgo_RemoveFeatures::Perform()* is called.
+On the API level, all inputs are passed into the tool and the method *BOPAlgo_RemoveFeatures::Perform()* is called.

-Before starting Features removal all the faces requested for removal from the shape are sorted on the connected blocks - each block represents single feature to remove.
+Before removing features, all faces to be removed from the shape are sorted into connected blocks - each block represents a single feature to be removed.
-The features will be removed from the shape one by one, which will allow removing all possible features even if there were some problems with the removal of some of them (due to e.g. incorrect input data).
+The features are removed from the shape one by one, which allows removing all possible features even if there are some problems with their removal (e.g. due to incorrect input data).

-The removed feature is filled by the extension of the faces adjacent to the feature.
-In general, the algorithm of removing of the single feature from the shape looks as follows:
+The removed feature is filled by the extension of the faces adjacent to it.
+In general, the algorithm removing a single feature from the shape goes as follows:
 * Find the faces adjacent to the feature;
 * Extend the adjacent faces to cover the feature;
-* Trim the extended faces by the bounds of original face (except for bounds common with the feature), so it will cover the feature only;
+* Trim the extended faces by the bounds of the original face (except for the bounds common with the feature), so that they cover the feature only;
 * Rebuild the solids with reconstructed adjacent faces avoiding the feature faces.

 If the single feature removal was successful, the result shape is overwritten with the new shape, otherwise the results are not kept, and the warning is given.